 Faith in Action: We are called by God to serve families in need.
 We welcome people of all faith backgrounds to our mission.

-Hope: We provide hope and opportunity for hard-working families who seek a safe, decent home.
+Hope: We provide hope and opportunity for families who seek a safe, decent home.

 Community: We bring people from all walks of life together in our work.